Beaufort Scale for kayakers

 ![]() |

 Force 0.
 Calm.
 No wind.
 Sea like a mirror.
+Novice kayakers are very happy with this exciting new experience.
 Force 1.
 Light air.
 Wind speed 1-3 knots.
 Ripples on water.
-Novice kayakers are happy. |
+Sailing bboats don't have enough wind to move.
+Novice kayakers are still happy.

 |